7urtles/flask_nginx_https/README.md

 1. Installs Nginx then configures a server block for user specified domains.<br>
 2. Creates a project directory along with virtual environment and installs flask to it.<br>
 3. Constructs Flask application with a route returning a success message.<br>
-4. Installs and runs CertBot create a certificate and enable https for the entered domains. <br><br><br>
+4. Installs and runs CertBot to create a certificate and enable https for the entered domains. <br><br><br>

 <h3>Note:</h3>
 After following the prompts to configure the Flask application and configure SSL the Flask application will run displaying the servers local IP address and active PORT.<br>